 Wisdom teeth are the third and final molars that generally erupt between the ages of 16 and 25.
 They are the last of your teeth to erupt and can often grow on funny angles causing problems and therefore leading to the need for removal.
 This is very common as 85% of people actually need their wisdom teeth removing!
 Though this is not always the case as few people never develop any wisdom teeth at all!
 Here at Hawthorn East dental we can help you find out exactly how many wisdom teeth you have utilising our onsite OPG machine and digital X-ray technology.
 We believe it is important to be well informed about your wisdom teeth and are here to help you with your wisdom teeth pain and assist you in preventing future problems.

 Wisdom teeth can cause problems and pain in the mouth.
 This is often due to a mismatch between the size of your teeth and the size of your jaw.
 This lack of space can lead to poor oral health and can sometimes jeopardise the strength and functionality of your other teeth!
 Here are some problems that can come about because of wisdom teeth.

-Pericoronitis is gum infection surrounding the wisdom tooth and is characterized by constant dull throbbing pain lasting 1-2 weeks that comes and goes every few months.
+Pericoronitis is infection of the gum surrounding the wisdom tooth and is characterized by a constant dull throbbing pain lasting 1-2 weeks.
+This pain comes and goes every few months and can be quite unpleasant!
 It can be sore to chew on that side and difficult to swallow food and drinks.
 This gum infection can be temporarily treated with antibiotics or local deep cleaning.
-Long term, you will end up with recurrent symptoms and ultimately need wisdom tooth removal.
+Although long term, it is best to discuss and plan your wisdom teeth removal options with Dr. David Cao.